jimlinntu/CS29426/hw4/report.md

 Q: Whats the most important/coolest thing you have learned from this part?

 * I learned to derive the homography equation by hand.
 Previously I just directly used `cv2.findHomography`.
-* I also learned how to stitch two already warped images together (by checking using their origins information).
+* I also learned how to stitch two already warped images together (by using their origins information).